reddevil115/BaseSticksProject/README.md

 # BaseSticksProject by The Team Fifty Seven

-about repository:
+About this repository:

 This repository for BaseSticksProject by The Team Fifty Seven.

-The Team Fifty Seven:
+About The Team Fifty Seven:

 Team for Changwon National University where in Republic of Korea's graduate project.